David-Reset/Concrete-Structures-Constructability-Framework/README.md

 ### Live site
 The framework is hosted at: <a href="https://david-reset.github.io/Concrete-Structures-Constructability-Framework/" target="_blank"><strong>https://david-reset.github.io/Concrete-Structures-Constructability-Framework/</strong></a>

 Browse by dimension, read the general guidance, then explore specific entries relevant to your design decisions.
-Within each dimension you can filter entries by **region**, by **structural element** (slab, wall, column, pile…), and by **construction stage** (formwork, pour, curing…) to focus on what's relevant.
+Use the region filter within each dimension to focus on entries relevant to your location.

 ### Searching
 The home page has a search box that looks across **all five dimensions at once**.
 Describe your design problem in plain language — for example "wall close to a boundary", "stirrup size", or "curing" — and the framework returns the entries that best match, ranked with the strongest match first.
 You can also narrow results to a region.

 Search is **automatic**: it reads the text already written in each entry (the name, design question, background and guidance) and matches your words against it.
 You don't need to know an entry's name, and nothing has to be tagged for an entry to be found.
 Rarer, more specific words (such as "boundary" or "stirrup") count for more than common ones (such as "wall" or "concrete"), and weak, incidental matches are dropped so results stay relevant.
 Maintainers can optionally reinforce this with [search keywords](#search-keywords-optional) on individual entries.

-### Guided triage
-If you're not sure what to search for, **Run guided triage** on the home page asks a few quick questions about the job — first which structural elements are present (suspended slabs, walls, piles…), then a handful of follow-ups drawn from the drawings, the geotech report, the site brief, or decisions you're still making.
-It gathers the entries worth reviewing and lets you add the ones you choose straight to a project review list.
-The questionnaire is part of the framework content (it lives in `data.json`), so maintainers can adjust it as the framework grows.

 ### Building project review lists
 As you read, you can collect the entries that apply to a particular job into a **project review list**, then export that list as a project-specific constructability checklist.
 You can keep **several named lists at once** — one per project — and switch between them.